 Website Layout and Navigation

 Unlike most sites where you can fully browse the site before you register, on Football Index, you only given some information on how the site operates.
 To fully understand the layout and navigation, you need to have a registered account.
 Once you are signed up, your home page looks vastly different and full of information.
-On the left-hand side, you have all of your account information – funds, how to use the site, and the opportunity to deposit and withdraw money.
+On the left-hand side, you have all of your account information – funds, how to use the site, and the opportunity to deposit and withdraw.
 In the centre, users can see information about all of the players, and more detailed information on your portfolio.
 On the right-hand side, punters can find information about promotions, players that are going up in value, and as well as recent activity from other users.

 Overall the site can take a little while to get used to, partially because it is relatively crowded, but also because this does not function as a traditional bookmaker.
 The layout of the site may not necessarily be the issue, rather the unique stock market format of betting.
 Once punters are used to the format, they may find it convenient that almost everything is directly available from the home screen.